SpirosDR1/Qubex-PQC-Benchmarks/ARCHITECTURE.md

 ## 1. Cryptographic core  [BUILT]

 ML-DSA-87 (NIST FIPS 204, level 5) signing and verification, benchmarked for latency and correctness.
-This is the only component that runs today.
-Everything below is built on this primitive.
+This is the primitive everything below is built on.

-## 2. Validation API  [DESIGN]
+## 2. Verification API  [BUILT]

-A stateless service that accepts an ML-DSA-87 public key, message, and signature, verifies it, and returns a signed attestation of the result.
+A stateless service that accepts an ML-DSA-87 public key, message, and signature, verifies it, and returns the result together with a signed attestation.
+Holds no user keys and stores nothing.
+Runs today.

-The design goals:

 - Stateless and horizontally scalable — verification is independent per request.
 - No custody of client funds or keys at any point.
-- An interface a custodian can call as an added check over their existing ECDSA signing flow, without changing how they hold assets.
+- Each result is signed with the service's own ML-DSA-87 attestation key and is verifiable against the public key at /attestation-key, making the result a portable receipt.

+Honest limits of what runs today: the attestation signs *the result the service returned* — it does not yet prove the verification was performed correctly (see Research).
+The attestation key is currently ephemeral and rotates on restart (see below).

+## 3. Persistent attestation key  [DESIGN]

+The attestation key is currently ephemeral.
+Persisting it gives the service a stable cryptographic identity that receipts can be pinned to over time.

-## 3. Institutional integration  [DESIGN]
+## 4. Institutional integration  [DESIGN]

-Custodians call the Validation API as a post-quantum verification step alongside their current process.
+Custodians call the Verification API as a post-quantum verification step alongside their current process.
 No chain migration, no wallet rotation for end clients, no smart-contract rewrites on the chains they use.

-The integration is meant to be additive: it sits beside existing infrastructure rather than replacing any part of it.
+The integration is additive: it sits beside existing infrastructure rather than replacing any part of it.

-## 4. Open questions  [RESEARCH]
+## 5. Open questions  [RESEARCH]

-- **Attestation format.** A plain signed verification result, or a zero-knowledge proof that verification was performed correctly without revealing inputs.
+- **ZK proof of correct verification.** The current attestation signs the returned result; it does not prove the verification itself ran correctly.
+A zero-knowledge proof would close that trust gap without revealing inputs.
-- **Trust model.** How a custodian confirms the API returned an honest result — independent re-verification, on-chain anchoring of attestations, or both.
+- **Trust model.** How a custodian confirms the API returned an honest result — independent re-verification, on-chain anchoring, or both.
 - **Anchoring.** Whether verification results need to be committed on-chain at all, and at what cost/benefit.